rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 * **Deletion**: voluntary or involuntary.
 Human or technical.
 Virus, ...
 * **Integrity**: data becomes unusable.

-No system is infallible, no human is infallible, so to avoid losing data, it must be backed up to be able to restore after a problem.
+No system is infallible, and no human is infallible, so to avoid losing data, it must be backed up so that it can be restored after a problem.

 The backup media should be kept in another room (or building) than the server so that a disaster does not destroy the server and the backups.